Keenal/Programming-Foundations-HTML-CSS-JS/README.md

 # Programming-Foundations-HTML-CSS-JS

 ### Description
 This is a foundational course on HTML, CSS and Javascript provided by the Duke University.
-The course is offered on [Coursera.org.][coursera]
+The course is offered on [Coursera.org.][coursera].
+It is part of a Software Engineering specialization.

 ### Structure
 The structure of the code is different because it is entered into custom environments which provide immediate feedback of the code.